Food retailers and COVID-19

 There are 7 ways we can all help stop the spread of viruses

 - Clean your hands regularly with soap and water or alcohol-based hand rubs.

 - Cover your nose and mouth with a tissue or bent elbow when coughing or sneezing.

-- Practise social distancing, which includes staying 1.5m away from others as much as you can.
+- Practice physical distancing, which includes staying 1.5m away from others as much as you can.